airbytehq/airbyte/docs/integrations/sources/github.md

 7. **GitHub Repositories** - Space-delimited list of GitHub organizations/repositories, e.g. `airbytehq/airbyte` for single repository, `airbytehq/airbyte airbytehq/another-repo` for multiple repositories.
 If you want to specify the organization to receive data from all its repositories, then you should specify it according to the following example: `airbytehq/*`.
 8. **Branch (Optional)** - Space-delimited list of GitHub repository branches to pull commits for, e.g. `airbytehq/airbyte/master`.
 If no branches are specified for a repository, the default branch will be pulled. (e.g. `airbytehq/airbyte/master airbytehq/airbyte/my-branch`).
 9. **Page size for large streams (Optional)** - The GitHub connector contains several streams with a large load.
 The page size of such streams depends on the size of your repository.
 Recommended to specify values between 10 and 30.
+10. **Max requests per hour (Optional)** - The GitHub API allows for a maximum of 5000 requests per hour (15000 for Github Enterprise).
+You can specify a lower value to limit your use of the API quota.
 <!-- /env:cloud -->

 <!-- env:oss -->